-NAEP will administer reading special studies and science pilot assessments on tablets to a sample of fourth-grade students in your school between January 29 and March 9, 2018.
+NAEP will administer reading special studies and science pilot assessments on tablets to a sample of eighth-grade students in your school between January 29 and March 9, 2018.
 Science pilot assessments will include hands-on tasks where students use materials and laboratory equipment to perform actual science experiments.

-Results from these pilot assessments and special studies will be used to inform NAEP assessments.
+Results from these pilot assessments and special studies will not be released but will be used to inform NAEP assessments.